-What’s the maximum fee in a Social Security disability case.
-99% of cases work under this fee structure:
+99% of Social Security disability cases work under the following fee structure:

 Contingency based: If you win, the attorney gets 25% of your back benefits up to a $6,000 cap.
 The “25% or $6,000” fee agreement is a standard fee agreement that Social Security will almost always approve if the case is won and results in back benefits.

 But there is second fee structure in Social Security disability cases that you should be aware of:

 Fee Petition.
 This is the wild west of fee agreements.
 The representative has to itemize his or her time and ask Social Security to be paid a certain amount.
 Social Security will approve whatever fees it sees fit, which may be more or less than $6,000.